itsastutiii/mehfilytics/README.md

-# Mehfilytics — Performance-Based Acoustic Analysis of Qawwali Music
+# Mehfilytics -- Performance-Based Acoustic Analysis of Qawwali Music

-🌙 Mehfilytics investigates whether distinct performance-based acoustic regimes emerge within Qawwali music, using audio-only, unsupervised analysis and a Big Data Analytics–style pipeline.
+🌙 Mehfilytics investigates whether distinct performance based acoustic regimes emerge within Qawwali music, using audio-only, unsupervised analysis and a Big Data Analytics style pipeline.

-This project deliberately studies how Qawwali is performed—rhythm, percussion, vocal activity, and intensity—not lyrics, devotion, or religious semantics.
+This project deliberately studies how Qawwali is performed rhythm, percussion, vocal activity, and intensity; not lyrics, devotion, or religious semantics(yet!).

 All interpretations are grounded strictly in acoustic evidence.

 ## Objective
-To determine whether unsupervised clustering of mid-level acoustic features can reveal recurring performance regimes in Qawwali music, and to operationalize the results within a Spark-compatible analytics pipeline.\
+To determine whether unsupervised clustering of mid-level acoustic features can reveal recurring performance regimes in Qawwali music, and to operationalize the results within a Spark-compatible analytics pipeline.

-Key constraints:
+**Key constraints**:
 - Audio-only (no lyrics or semantic metadata)
 - Unsupervised (no labels, no classifiers)
 - Interpretive but non-declarative (descriptive regimes, not genre tags)